marunpeng93/tas/README.md

 ### Async Tasks

-In Tas, we can insert or remove async tasks anywhere in any module without having to adjust the code structure elsewhere, all of them are executed in the order we write, just like the sync tasks.
+In Tas, we can insert or remove an async tasks anywhere in any micro task without having to adjust the code elsewhere, all tasks are executed in the order we write, just like the sync tasks.

 ```js
 var a = 0;